o-ran-sc/nonrtric-plt-rappmanager/README.md

 This build supports Linux and Windows environments.

-In case of below error during the build in Windows environment,
+In case of below error during the build in Windows environment:

 ```
 [INFO] --- exec-maven-plugin:3.1.0:exec (git submodule update) @ rapp-manager-sme ---